nezutero/animun/README.md

-<h3 align="center">tg bot for self use, was created coz I want to track anime release schedule</h3>
+<h3 align="center">Tg bot for self use, was created coz I want to track anime release schedule</h3>

 ###